-Regulation 9: Residents' rights While observing physical (social) distancing measures, is the provider ensuring that during this public ovider occupation and recreations ?
-Yes No health emergency each reside still has opportunity for: ent participation in activities in accordance with their intere capacities? ests and Yes No Can residents exercise choice (if does not interfere with the rights of other residents)?
-Yes No Can residents undertake personal activities in private?
+Regulation 9: Residents' rights While observing physical (social) distancing measures, is the provider ensuring that during this public occupation and recreations ?
+Yes No health emergency each resident still has opportunity for: participation in activities in accordance with their intere capacities? ests and Yes No Can residents exercise choice (if door residents)? es not interfere with the rights of other Yes No Can residents undertake personal activities in private?
 Yes No Can residents communicate and remain in contact with their families and significant others?
 Yes No Are residents consulted about the public health measures that affect their daily lives?
 Yes No Has the provider consulted with residents in the event that residents may be required to move from their normal accommodation in the case of isolation or cohorting?
-Yes No Compliant Subst antially compliant Not com ıpliant
+Yes No Compliant Subs tantially compliant Not com pliant

-Regulation 10: Commur nication Are residents kept informed of the centre and the reasons for Yes No 00 Are residents educated about appropriate?
-Yes No 00 Has the provider put measures in place to facilitate residents to maintain their social contacts?
-00 Has the provider put measures in place to facilitate residents to communicate with their families (in accordance with residents' wishes)?
-Compliant Substantially compliant Not com pliant
+Regulation 10: Communication Are residents kept informed o the centre and the reasons fo Yes No 00 Are residents educated about hand hygiene and cough etiquette as appropriate?
+00 Has the provider put measures in place to facilitate residents to maintain their social contacts?
+Yes No 00 Has the provider put measures in place to facilitate residents to communicate with their families (in accordance with residents' wishes)?
+Yes No Compliant Substantially compliant Not com pliant

-Regulation 11: Visits Has the registered provider m compassionate grounds such nade arrangements for essential visit as end of life? ing on Yes No Compliant Substantially compliant Not com pliant
+Regulation 11: Visits Has the registered provider made arrangements for essential visiting on compassionate grounds such as end of life?Yes NoI Compliant Substantially compliant Not com pliant

-Regulation 26: Risk management Has the risk management polic infection of COVID-19 to reside - Yes No If staff live on site can physica - Yes No If staff working in the centre li other centres does alternative 5 Yes No If staff live in direct provision of need to be provided if this is a Yes No Is there a process in place that confirmed/suspected cases dee health guidelines.
+Regulation 26: Risk management Has the risk management policy been updated to reflect the risk of infection of COVID-19 to residents and staff working in the centre?
+If staff live on site can physic Yes No live together or live with staff working accommodation need to be provide Yes No If staff live in direct provision centres does alternative accommodation need to be provided if this is a potential risk?
+Yes No Is there a process in place that staff who are contacts of confirmed/suspected cases declare this and self-isolate as per public health guidelines.
 Yes No If staff move between different centres, has this been risk assessed?
-Compliant Substantially compliant Not comp oliant
+Yes No Compliant Substantially compliant Not com pliant

 Regulation 27: Infection control Is public health advice being adhered to?
-Yes No 00 Is the premises clean?
+Yes No Is the premises clean?
 Yes No Is there an appropriate cleaning matrix or manual to identify the method and frequency of environmental cleaning in the centre?
 Yes No Is there a plan in place for waste management?
 Yes No Are there adequate contingencies for additional waste management in the event of an outbreak, inclusive of appropriate additional waste bins and segregation of waste and laundry/linen?
 Yes No

 Regulation 27: Infection control Are there sufficient hand hygiene supplies?
-Are there adequate stocks of disinfectant products, in line with national recommendations for cleaning and disinfection during the COVID-19 pandemic?
-Do staff have access to alcohol gel and appropriate hand-washing facilities?
+Yes No Are there adequate stocks of disinfectant products, in line with national recommendations for cleaning and disinfection during the COVID-19 pandemic?
+Yes No Do staff have access to alcohol gel and appropriate hand-washing facilities?
 Yes No Do staff have access to PPE?
-Yes No Compliant Substantially compliant Not com pliant info@hiqa.ie www.hiqa.ie
+Yes No Compliant Substantially compliant Not com pliant